Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 Stick with it.
 Most babies adjust in a few nights, and they’ll come out of it more independent, more mobile, and better equipped to handle lighter sleep cycles.

-Sleep will come.
-This season will pass.
-And you’re doing an amazing job, even if it’s 3 a.m. and you’re switching out those arms in the dark.
+This season will pass, and you’re doing an amazing job, even if it’s 3 a.m. and you’re switching out those arms in the dark.

-If you’re having trouble navigating baby sleep and not sure where to turn, check out my FREE Sleep Studio Resources HERE!
+If you’re having trouble navigating baby sleep and not sure where to turn, check out my FREE Sleep Studio Resources!

-If you want to learn about working together to sleep train your 4-5 month old baby, reach out HERE!
+If you want to learn about working together to sleep train your baby, reach out for a consultation.

 To better sleep,